nationalarchives/tna-frontend-jinja/README.md

 Use the Flask application's `jinja_loader` to allow templates included from either your app (in the below example called `app`) and the `tna_frontend_jinja` package.

-Ensure you application is first on the list.
-This means you can overwrite the standard templates by creating a template with the same filename in your project.
+Ensure your application is first on the list.
+This means you can [overwrite the standard templates](#overriding-templates) by creating a template with the same filename in your project.

 ```py
 from flask import Flask